 Frequently Asked Questions

-The Boise Sports Park is no longer planned to be located within the proposed Shoreline Urban Renewal District.
+The Boise Sports Park is no longer planned to be located within the Shoreline Urban Renewal District.
 Additional information about the Sports Park can be found through the following links:

 CCDC will have the ability to help the neighborhood invest in public infrastructure, mobility, placemaking, and economic development projects in the neighborhood.
 Improvements to streets, sidewalks, parks, plazas, trails, and underground utilities will take place throughout the district’s term.
 Property owners and business owners will have the opportunity to receive financial assistance from CCDC for public improvements associated with their property and projects.